mochinokiladra/LING-L645/FinalProject/README.md

 (Note that the cosine similarity of 3a and 3b is 0.4216, while that of 4a and 4b is 0.7000.)

 ### The Data Source
-The datasets used in this project came from the ParaNMT-50M corpus (link).
-More specifically, I used the Para-nmt-5m-processed dataset from John Wieting’s web page.
-This is a subset of the corpus, containing 5,370,128 paraphrase pairs that have been pre-tokenized and fully lowercased.
-The ParaNMT-50M corpus was created by taking several Czech-English parallel corpora consisting of human translations and translating the Czech side to English using a neural machine translation system.
+* The datasets used in this project came from the [ParaNMT-50M corpus](https://aclanthology.org/P18-1042.pdf).
+* More specifically, I used the Para-nmt-5m-processed dataset from John Wieting’s web page.
+ * This is a subset of the corpus, containing 5,370,128 paraphrase pairs that have been pre-tokenized and fully lowercased.
+* The ParaNMT-50M corpus was created by taking several Czech-English parallel corpora consisting of human translations and translating the Czech side to English using a neural machine translation system.
 This is similar to the popular “pivoting” method, in which sentences from one language are translated into another language and then back-translated into the original language to create artificial paraphrases.

 ### Data Processing Steps
 Here are all of the things I did with the data before using it for my experiments: